mozaik-association/mozaik/docs/index.md

 - Mass mailing
 - Dynamic distribution lists

-This documentation contains all the modules of the Mozaik project, explained one by one
+This documentation contains all the modules of the Mozaik project, explained one by one.

 ![logo acsone](img/logoacsone.png)